dynamy/ocp18/environment/README.md

 # OpenShift Demo Environment for Dynatrace

 The following combination of `Vagrantfile`, `provision.sh` and `up.sh` files allows you to quickly set up an OpenShift Origin cluster inside a virtual machine that will expose applications to the outside world.
-The `provision.sh` script can also be used standalone to, e.g. set up a cluster inside a private or public cloud environment and has been tested on Ubuntu 16.04 64-bit (Xenial).
+The `provision.sh` script will be executed by the `Vagrantfile`, but can also be used standalone to, e.g. set up a cluster inside a private or public cloud environment and has been tested on Ubuntu 16.04 64-bit (Xenial).

 ## Vagrant